chaulapatrice/calendar-app/README.md

 ```

 In the code above we call `useGoogleLogin` function that returns
 a function.
-We are going to use to open google login page.
+We are going to use it to open google login page.

 Run the application with the command